entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Huizelepis* is 1.

+> - The coding of *Songmingolepis conspicilatus* is ?.
+> - The coding of *Chahuaqingolepis magniporus* is 1.
+> - The coding of taxon 2 from Songming is 0.

 96. Median doral spine composed by AMD and PMD plates: absence (0), presence (1).
 > Newly added by Zhu.
 > - The coding of *Huizelepis* is 0.

+> - The coding of *Songmingolepis conspicilatus* is 0.
+> - The coding of *Chahuaqingolepis magniporus* is ?.
+> - The coding of taxon 2 from Songming is 0.

 **the character list used in the Xichonoelepis manuscript**